Sneaky Sweet Potato Recipes

 If your little ones are anything like mine, it can be difficult to get them to try new foods.
 In our case, vegetables are particularly challenging.
 While we continue to offer our son vegetables in their recognizable state (and he sometimes surprises us by taking a bite or two!), we also have come up with some ways to sneak vegetables into his unsuspecting little body, like grating zucchini into the spaghetti sauce and mashing cauliflower into his rice.
-(Stay tuned for a future post on working with a picky eater!)

 From the beginning he has rejected sweet potatoes on principle, because of their blatantly non-rice, non-bread, non-banana color.
 Even though I knew my little Monkey would LOVE sweet potatoes once he tried them, we couldn’t get him to so much as touch them with the tip of his tongue.
 (This sounds like I am just being figurative, but this is actually how we have gotten him to try a few new foods, by touching exactly one millimeter of his tongue to the said item.
 As a note, this only sometimes leads to a more adventurous sampling, but it’s always worth a shot).